 In preparing the consolidated financial statements, the Directors are responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Directors either intend to liquidate the Group or to cease operations or have no realistic alternative but to do so.

-The Directors are assisted by the Audit Committee in discharging their responsibilities for overseeing the Group's financial reporting process.
+The Audit Committee assists the directors in discharging their responsibilities for overseeing the Group's financial reporting process.

 AUDITOR'S RESPONSIBILITIES FOR THE AUDIT OF THE CONSOLIDATED FINANCIAL STATEMENTS